A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Nonlinear framework

 \item For every function $\varphi\in \mathcal FC_c^\infty ( \{e_i\} )$ we have

 for every $t \in [0,T]$. \end{enumerate} \end{definition}

-The notion of a martingale solution remains completely unchanged.
-We will simply consider martingale problems with ``special'' functions in the place of $b$ and $\sigma$ that explicitly depend on a fixed measure, i.e.~$b(\cdot, \cdot, \mu_{\cdot})$ and $\sigma(\cdot, \cdot, \mu_{\cdot})$, in the following.
+The notion of a martingale solution remains completely unchanged because, by starting the statement logic of the superposition principle with a given solution $(\mu_t)_{t\in[0,T]}$ to \eqref{FPKE-nonlinear}, we can fix it and are, therefore, back in a linear situation as it has been introduced in Section \ref{section:framework}.
+To be more precise, we will simply consider martingale problems with ``special'' functions in the place of $b$ and $\sigma$ that explicitly depend on a fixed measure, i.e.~the mappings $(t,x) \longmapsto b(t, x, \mu_{t})$ and $(t,x) \longmapsto \sigma(t, x, \mu_{t})$, in the following.
 Hence, the martingale problem we study can be stated as:

 \begin{remark} As before, by following \cite[Theorem 2.2, p.\ 364]{RZZ15} and using \cite[Theorem 2, p.\ 1007]{Ond05}, we can establish the connection to a weak solution of the corresponding McKean--Vlasov SDE. \end{remark}